-The best thing you can do is collect objective evidence that shows how the accident unfolded.
+The best thing you can do is collect objective evidence that shows how the accident unfolded, said a personal injury lawyer.
 Depending on where the accident took place and what resources are available to you, there may be many ways for you to do this.
 For example, if you had a dashcam rolling before the accident, you’ll be able to collect the footage, back it up, and review it.

 If you weren’t fortunate enough to have a dashcam on standby, you can collect evidence more directly.
 Start by taking photos and videos of your car and the other vehicles involved, as well as the surrounding areas.
 There may be markings, points of damage, and other signs that prove how things happened.